 In rooms and zones where there is no direct supply of outside air then consideration should be given to prohibiting access to these spaces by building users, especially where it is likely that they would be occupying such a space for considerable lengths of time (longer than 30 minutes).
-This may include basement rooms or storage areas which rely on infiltration of air from other spaces.
+This may include internal rooms (rooms within rooms), basement rooms or storage areas which rely on infiltration of air from other spaces.